opsschool/curriculum/monitoring_201.rst

 Gauges can be useful when you have a script that runs periodically and you want to report a value (e.g: count the number of rows in a database).
-However, there's a few things to understand with gauges:
+However, there's a few things to know about gauges:

   * if you send multiple values for the same gauges between 2 flushes, only the last one will be kept